Water Glassing Eggs for Storage

 *Disclosure: This post may contain affiliate links to products (including Amazon).
 Iโ€™ll earn a small commission if you make a purchase through my link, at no additional cost to you!
 Regardless, I only link to products that I personally use on our homestead or believe in.

-What Is Water Glassing Eggs?
+What Is Water Glassing?

 Supplies for Water Glassing Eggs

-Youโ€™ll be measuring out the pickling lime in ounces, so youโ€™ll need a kitchen scale to get the ratio just right!
-If you donโ€™t already have a kitchen scale, now is a great time to get one.
-Youโ€™ll be using it for other homestead skills such as making sourdough, weighing out microgreen seeds or even tracking egg weights during incubation.
+• Kitchen scaleIf you donโ€™t already have a kitchen scale, now is a great time to get one.
+Youโ€™ll be using it for other homestead skills such as making fermented hot sauce, weighing out microgreen seeds, or even tracking egg weights during incubation.

-Youโ€™ll want to use water that is fluoride and chlorine free.
-If you are on well-water, then go ahead and use that!
-If you are on city-water, youโ€™ll want to use filtered water or treat your tap water so that itโ€™s purified (boil it or set it out for 24 hours).
+• Water (chlorine-free & fluoride-free)If you have a well, that’s great!
+If you are on city water, youโ€™ll want to use filtered water or treat your tap water first (boil it or set it out for 24 hours before using).

 Food-Grade Container